salscrudato/ai-ppt-generator/CODE_REVIEW_GUIDE.md

 ./generate-combined-code.sh
 ```

-This creates `./code-review/combined-ppt-code.txt` with all PowerPoint generation code in logical execution order.
+This creates `./code-review/combined-ppt-code.txt` with all PowerPoint generation code in logical execution order, optimized for AI consumption.

 ## 📁 Generated Files